robingranqvist/blender-notes/case/ocean-pool-arch.md

 - Remove them by CTRL + X -> Faces
 - Add a solidify modifier to the cube and thicken to taste

+### The room - material

+- The material is a simple colored "default" material with high roughness
+- There's a barely noticable voronoi texture sent through a bump node to the material.
+Scale of 0.001 and strenght of 0.01.

 ## The arch

 Modelling is hard, and even such a simple shape as this one was hard for me to create.
 Luckily there's all kinds of tutorials out there.